j178/prek-action/README.md

 ## Requirements

-Your repository must have a `.pre-commit-config.yaml` file configured for use with git hooks.
+Your repository must have a `.pre-commit-config.yaml` file configured for use with pre-commit hooks.

 ## License